Various containers

 ReuseCan iterate multiple timesCan iterate once

-Generators are an easy way to create Iterators!
+Generators are just an easy way to create Iterators.

 The yield Keyword

-yield is similar to return, but remembers the function's state.
+yield is like return, but it remembers where the function was.

 def simple_generator():